etaler/Etaler/README.md

 ## For NuPIC users
 Etaler tho provides basically the same feature, is very different from NuPIC.
 Some noticeable ones are:

 * Data Orientated Design instead of Object Orientated
 * No Network API (planned in the future, by another repo)
 * SDR is handled as a Tensor instead of a sparse matrix
 * Swarming is not supported nor planned

 ## Testing
 If you have the tests builded.
-Run `tests/etaler_test -s`.
+Run `tests/etaler_test`.

-We are still thinking about weather a CI is worth the problem.
-C++ projects takes too long to build on most CIs and is a problem for fast development.
+We are still thinking about weather a CI is worth the trouble.
+C++ projects takes too long to build on most CIs so it drags the development speed.

 ## Things to be done before release